balpha/scribus-patches-16/README.md

 This repository is a collection of patches that I apply on top of my version of [Scribus](http://www.scribus.net/canvas/Scribus) to add a few features I miss.
 Feel free to use them as well, but be aware that they are very specific to the way I use Scribus, and that they **should be considered incomplete** (e.g. missing undo/redo functionality, sub-par UI, etc.)

 This is a work-in-progress port of my old patches to a modern version (1.6.2 at the time of writing) of Scribus.
 You can find the originals at https://github.com/balpha/scribus-patches-13.
+Some of the old ones are no longer necessary, and there's also some new ones here.

 # Description of the patches